scadaperspective/LogBookKonniMac/README.md

 Logbook Plugin for OpenCPN
 =======================================

-This is Logbook-Konni originally developed by Konnibe.
-I have forked this from a git repository as the flatpack for macos crashes the latest stable release !!!!!.
+This is a working fork of Logbook-Konni was originally developed by Konnibe.
+The flatpack for macos crashes the latest stable release 5.8.2.

-Sadly Konnibe has been unable to continue development on this logbook due to ill health.
+Sadly Konnibe has been unable to continue development on this logbook due to ill health,

-Del
+and Del
 SV Chiara Stella
 http://sailchiarastella.blogspot.com/

+and peter are off sailing somewhere? :)

+ * Copyright (c) 2011-2013 Konnibe
+ * Copyright (c) 2013-2015 Del Edson
+ * Copyright (c) 2015-2021 Peter Tulp

+thanks for a great plugin folks.

 Downloading the Plugin
 ======================

-The latest working version source for macOS can be found ?
+The most recent stable & working version source or flatpack for macOS can not be found ?

-The maintenance version (for the flatpacks?) src that the macOS builds can be found is at
+The maintenance version (for the flatpacks?) src that builds on macOS can be found is at

 https://github.com/rgleason/LogbookKonni_pi

-it compiles but crashes as does the flatpack when you click the icon on macOS
+Rick doing a stella job as usual but it needs a tree tweak, then it compiles but crashes as does the flatpack when you click the icon on macOS

+Hashing the flatpack dylib and Rick's one they differ (Where have we seen this before? sigh)

-Looks to be something in the dependancies tree and the cmake scripting for the newer style api templates?
+Looks to be lots of goodness in the dependancies tree and the cmake scripting.

+the texfonts open up a tin of worms on possible missing dependencies but it compiles fine

 After Installing a working Plugin
 =================================

-###Enable the Plugin
+###Enable the Plugin (not needed step?)

 * Start OpenCPN
-* Select Options from the toolbar (spanner icon) and go to the Plugins tab.
+* Select Options from the toolbar (cog icon) and go to the Plugins tab.
 * Select the Logbook plugin and click Enable to enable the plugin.

 ###Install Additional Files